Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Results

 \subsection{Comparison between simulated \& observed VDFs}

 We next compare the observed and simulated VDFs of pressure-dominated galaxies.
-We use the observed VDF from \citet{Sohn2017b} constructed from the quiescent galaxies in the SDSS spectroscopy. \citet{Sohn2017b} select quiescent galaxies with $D_{n}4000 > 1.5$ within the redshift range $0.03 \leq z \leq 0.10$ from SDSS main galaxy sample.
-They obtain the stellar velocity dispersion measured within a fiducial 3 kpc aperture. \citet{Sohn2017b} demonstrate the importance of building the velocity dispersion complete sample in measuring VDF; they show that the SDSS VDF measured based on the velocity dispersion complete sample is flatter at $\log \sigma_{*} < 2.1$ compared to the SDSS VDF measured based on the magnitude or volume-limited samples \citep{Sheth2003, Choi2007, Chae2010}.
-We therefore adopt the field VDF from \citet{Sohn2017b}, derived from a velocity-dispersion–complete SDSS sample, as it provides the most complete measurement among existing VDF estimates.
+We used the observed VDF from \citet{Sohn2017b} constructed from the quiescent galaxies in the SDSS spectroscopy. \citet{Sohn2017b} selected quiescent galaxies with $D_{n}4000 > 1.5$ within the $0.03 \leq z \leq 0.10$ redshift range from the SDSS main galaxy sample.
+They obtained the stellar velocity dispersion measured within a fiducial 3 kpc aperture. \citet{Sohn2017b} demonstrated the importance of building the velocity dispersion -complete sample for measuring the VDF; they showed that the SDSS VDF measured based on the velocity dispersion -complete sample is flatter at $\log \sigma_{*} < 2.1$ compared to the SDSS VDF measured based on the magnitude- or volume-limited samples \citep{Sheth2003, Choi2007, Chae2010}.
+We therefore adopted the field VDF from \citet{Sohn2017b}, derived from a velocity dispersion complete SDSS sample, as it provides the most complete measurement among existing VDF estimates.

-Figure \ref{fig:vdfshifted} (a) compares directly the observed SDSS VDF (the black line and circles) with the VDFs measured from five EAGLE simulations.
+Figure \ref{fig:vdfshifted} (a) directly compares the observed SDSS VDF (the black line and circles) with the VDFs measured from five EAGLE simulations.
 All five simulated VDFs show significant offsets compared to the observed VDF.
 The VDF from EAGLE-NoAGN has a comparable value at $\log \sigma_{*} > 2.4$, but it also deviates from the observed VDF at lower velocity dispersions.
 The offset between the observed and EAGLE VDFs corresponds to $\Delta \log \sigma_{*} \sim 0.15 - 0.18$ dex, consistent with the offset in the $M_{*} - \sigma_{*}$ relations.
 The significant offset between observed and EAGLE VDFs is consistent with the result from the comparison between the observed and TNG VDFs \citep{Sohn2024b}.